clstoulouse/motu-client-python/README.md

 # <a name="Installation">Installation</a>

 ## <a name="InstallationPre">Prerequisites</a>
-You must use python version 2.7.X or later.
+Since motuclient release version 3.X.Y, you must use python version 3.7.10 or later.
-This program is fully compatible with Python 3.X versions.
 __/!\__ motuclient does not work with the OpenSSL library release 1.1.1.e.
 Either use an older version such as the 1.1.1.d or jump to the 1.1.1.f release.
 There are two methods to install the client, by using PIP or from a tar.gz file.
  [setuptools](#InstallationSetuptools) python package has be installed in order to display the motuclient version successfully.